ilhamAdhim/Java-Web-Programming/Study case 2/README.md

 **Division Of Tasks** :
 <br>
 > **Azhad Saifuddin**:
-- Define all array in insertPass
+- Define all array in main.jsp
 - Display the receipt

 > **Adhim Muhammad Ilham**: